WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 This is why the [**Programmer Dvorak**](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout#Programmer_Dvorak) version was developed.

 BUT:
-While Programmer Dvorak is much more programmer-friendly, in my opinion, Programmer Dvorak is what I would call a "half-assed" effort.
+While Programmer Dvorak is much more programmer-friendly, it's still what I would call a "half-assed" effort.

 ### Why do something in a half-assed way if you can do it right?